 If you’re wondering who created Linux, know that the story starts with Finnish computer scientist Linus Torvalds.
 The development of Linux started in 1991, but it wasn’t until 1994 that Linux 1.0 was released.
 The year 1998 was the next big date in the history of Linux.
 Why?
 Because this is the year when IBM invested $1 billion towards its development.

-7. Of all the websites with a known operating system, as many as 29.2% use Linux.
+9. Of all the websites with a known operating system, as many as 31.3% use Linux in 2021.

 (The Next Web)

-When it comes to the field of supercomputers, it’s important to mention that when examining 500 of the world’s most powerful supercomputers, as many as 54.2% run on Linux OS.
-Since this study was conducted in June 2020, the data is as fresh as possible.
+When it comes to the field of supercomputers, it’s important to mention that when examining 500 of the world’s most powerful supercomputers, all of them run on Linux OS.
 Since this is a dream job of every tech-head out there, this alone might alter careers in Linux statistics data.

 The Demographics of Linux Users in 2020